Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-After he takes a shit, Jayesh puts the toilet seat back up.
+Jayesh has the worlds biggest balls, will has the worlds second largest balls

-Updated on: [29/6/2024]
+Updated on: [30/6/2024]
 <!-- #jokeEnd -->